2021 Limited Late Model Rules

 B. Magnetic steel tubing must be used to reinforce the front and rear bumper covers.
 The tubing must not be exposed and must remain behind the bumper covers.

 C. The front and rear bumpers/bumper covers must be solid.
-Holes will not be permitted.
+Holes are not be permitted.

 D. All front and rear bumper covers must be painted the same color as the car including bolts and rivets.